Gluten-free Turtle Cheesecake is cheesecake perfection. There is simply nothing better than caramel, fudge, and pecans on a creamy cheesecake.

 Make the Crust

-Use a food processor, rolling pin, or mallet to crush up the bunny cookies into crumbs.
-Put the crumbs in a small bowl.
+- Use a food processor, rolling pin, or mallet to crush up the bunny cookies into crumbs.
+Put the crumbs in a small bowl with the sugar.
+Stir to combine.

 Make the Cheesecake Filling